Top 5 Reasons Why Donors Stop Giving

 Updated February 16, 2022.
 Originally published Dec 8, 2015.

-Discovering why donors stop giving to your nonprofit will give you and your development team a keen understanding of what you need to do to get far better fundraising results.
+Discovering why donors stop giving to your nonprofit will give you and your development team a keen understanding what you need to do to get far better fundraising results.

-Twenty eight percent of wealthy donors stop giving to an organization that they supported in the previous year, a Bank of America report found.
+Thirty percent of wealthy donors stop giving to an organization that they supported in the previous year, a Bank of America report found.
 Here are the five top reasons:

-1. The donor received too many solicitations or the nonprofit asked for an inappropriate amount (29.7%)
+1. The donor received too many solicitations or the nonprofit asked for an inappropriate amount (38%),

 Yes, these are interesting facts, but here’s my view: don’t spend too much time worrying about these numbers.
 Stay focused on why people are giving and look for ways to keep people engaged.